neu-vi/SportsSloMo/README.md

 ## Dataset
 #### Dataset intro
-Our dataset is targeted for human-centric scenarios covering various sports, and we provide over 8k long video clips that can be used for video frame interpolation, video super-resolution, group activity recognition and dynamic view synthesis.
+Our dataset is targeted for human-centric scenarios covering various sports, and we provide over 8k long video clips that can be used for video frame interpolation, video super-resolution, group activity recognition, and dynamic view synthesis.

 Video sequences of SportsSloMo dataset can be downloaded at the [link](https://vil.khoury.northeastern.edu/files/sportsslomo_video_seqs.zip).

-**Note** that the data that we provide in the link is video files, additional processing is needed to extract frames from these video clips, please consider follow the step in the **Preparation** part below.
+**Note** that the data that we provide in the link is video files, additional processing is needed to extract frames from these video clips.
+Please consider following the step in the **Preparation** part below.

-Our dataset has following directory format:
+Our dataset has the following directory format:

 ```
 ├──── SportsSloMo_frames/